PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=4.470348358154297e-07`; duplicate inference was not run because the executed TFLite artifact is identical.

+The next quantized Mean/HardSigmoid/MulAdd helper remains central and is only characterized in this checkpoint.
+The full synthetic graph fixes both quantized branches, Mean-axis remap, decomposed HardSigmoid clamp, residual Mul/Add rewiring, bridge removal, legacy adapter insertion, idempotence, and eight rejection boundaries.
+Two pre-existing defects are strict xfails: invalid Mean axes reject after a partial mutation, and a public residual output is changed from NCHW to NHWC without preserving its boundary contract.

+YuNet INT8, PPHumanSeg INT8, and SSD MobileNet INT8 each reached both ordered runtime boundaries with zero rewrites.
+Their strictly sequential conversions completed in 1.007, 1.715, and 2.107 seconds, every process-tree monitor reported SWAP zero, and all conversions succeeded.
+This matches the earlier broader zero-owner survey; positive production ownership is not claimed.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a